 One Off Payment

 Download your Assured Tenancy Agreement today for just £9.50!

 This is the most commonly used form of tenancy agreement and will usually be the appropriate tenancy agreement for a landlord's needs.

-It can be used for houses and flats i.e. self contained units.
-It can also be used where a house or flat is rented as a whole to a group such as groups of students, young professionals etc. On the other hand, if you are renting out individual rooms then normally the Assured Shorthold Tenancy Agreement – Room Only is the appropriate form.
+It can be used for houses and flats as long as they are self-contained.
+It can also be used where a house or flat is rented as a whole to a group such as groups of students, young professionals, etc, even though these properties are houses in multiple occupancy (HMOs).

 Any deposit paid must be protected under one of the Government approved tenancy deposit schemes.